-HISTORY: October 21, 2020 - Housekeeping amendments to the Act portion of the made on or after January 1, 2019, except for financial incentive decisions relating to a violation of the Workers Compensation Act or Occupational Health and Safety Regulation that occurred before January 1, 2019.
-The interim policies continue to apply to those financial incentive decisions relating to violations of the Workers Compensation Act or Occupational Health and Safety Regulation occurring before January 1, 2019.
+HISTORY: October 21, 2020 - Housekeeping amendments to the Act portion of the

+Background section to reflect amendments to the Act by the Workers Compensation Amendment Act, 2020 (Bill 23 of 2020), in effect decisions made on or after January 1, 2019, except for financial incentive decisions relating to a violation of the Workers Compensation Act or Occupational Health and Safety Regulation that occurred before January 1, 2019.
+The interim policies continued to apply to those financial incentive decisions relating to violations of the Workers Compensation Act or Occupational Health and Safety Regulation occurring before January 1, 2019.